-Euthanasia is a difficult subject to consider, but our aim is to provide a humane and painless death for your horse.
-Having any animal put down is a distressing experience, so it is a good idea to plan ahead in order to avoid rushed decisions under difficult circumstances.
+Euthanasia is a difficult subject to consider, but our aim is to provide a humane and painless end for your horse.
+Having any animal euthanased is a sad and traumatic time, so it is a good idea to plan ahead in order to avoid rushed decisions under difficult circumstances.

 When is the right time?

 This can be incredibly hard.
 It may be that you are required to make a decision regarding euthanasia as a result of an emergency but with most horses it is usually an elective decision based on a combination of chronic weight loss and/or lameness, often associated with age.
 It is often difficult to say exactly when the right time is but as a guide, the primary concern should be your horse’s quality of life.
 This can be difficult especially if you see your horse every day and are less likely to notice gradual changes.
 Try and assess the following: